 1. Inside the Mind of a Master Procrastinator by Tim Urban

-This is my favorite talk on procrastination.
+This is my favorite procrastination TED talk.
 Not only does it accurately describe what it’s like to fight this urge on a day-to-day basis, but it does so in a funny and approachable way.

 Tim Urban describes the difference in the brains of procrastinators and non-procrastinators by using the metaphors of a "gratification monkey" and a "rational decision maker."

 The gratification monkey, who wants instant gratification, can take over the rational decision maker until a deadline nears and a "panic monster" sends the monkey running.

 This metaphor works well when you are considering your procrastination of tasks that are short-term and deadline-based, because there is a set time when you have to get the task accomplished, no matter what the gratification monkey is telling you to do.
 But this is less effective when thinking about long-term procrastination with no deadlines.